 "So, uh, to what do I owe the pleasure?" he asked.

 I wasn't hopeful he would help.
-The last time I had seen him I had refused to go scouting with him and now I brought him an Elf who was clearly out in the wilderness with me.
-On top of that, I was asking for his help.
-He did seem to be a pretty happy person though, so maybe that would be a point in our favor.
+The last time I had seen him I had refused to go scouting with him.
+Now I brought him an Elf who was clearly out in the wilderness with me.
+On top of that, I was the one asking for help.
+He did seem to be a pretty cheerful person though, so maybe that would be a point in our favor.

-Lolan spoke.
+Lolan spoke before me.
 "It was a tree trunk.
 Hit me in the side pretty good.
-I think I blacked out but when I came too, my chest hurt really bad."
+I blacked out, and when I woke up my chest hurt really bad."

 "Broken ribs maybe.
 Can't those puncture organs if they're left untreated?"
 I added.